trakBan/headline-cli/README.md

 # Passing arguments

--h or --help is used to display what each argumen tdoes -n used for article limit - example of use is -n {number}
+-h or --help is used to display what each argumen does

+-n used for article limit - example of use is -n {number}

 # How to install